(Open Until Filled; Initial Review in June 2021)

 SALARY: Commensurate with qualifications and experience, academic year (9-month) basis.
 Summer teaching opportunities may be available with additional summer salary of up to 1/3 of academic year salary.

-BASIC QUALIFICATIONS: Ph.D. degree in statistics, operations research, industrial and systems engineering, analytics, data science, machine learning, or a closely related field, from a top graduate program taught in the English language, to be conferred no later than December 31, 2020.
-Teaching experience (demonstrated by college level teaching experience, TA experience, or teaching training programs), and some demonstrated record of professional achievement and activity are desired.
+BASIC QUALIFICATIONS: Ph.D. degree in statistics, operations research, or a closely related field, from a top graduate program taught in the English language, to be conferred no later than August 31, 2021.

 Georgia Tech and GTSI are committed to diversity, equity, and inclusion in the faculty and student bodies.
 We strongly encourage applications from women, underrepresented minorities, and individuals with disabilities.
 Georgia Tech and GTSI are committed to promoting work-life balance and supporting dual-career employee families.

 TO APPLY: Please submit by email to email@example.com, and include “GTSI MSA faculty application from YOUR NAME” in the Subject line.
-The application package should be submitted as PDF files and include: a letter of application, curriculum vitae, a statement of professional interests and plans, a statement of teaching interests, contact information for at least 3 professional references.
+Please indicate whether you are applying for the teaching track or the teaching & research track.
+The application package should be submitted as PDF files and include: a letter of application, curriculum vitae, a statement of professional interests and plans, a statement of teaching interests, and contact information for at least 3 professional references.
 In addition, up to ten sets of instructor teaching evaluations may be submitted.

 Georgia Tech is an equal education/employment opportunity institution dedicated to building a diverse community.
 We strongly encourage applications from women, underrepresented minorities, individuals with disabilities, and veterans.
 Georgia Tech has policies to promote a healthy work-life balance and is aware that attracting faculty may require meeting the needs of two careers.